 When working with layers and multiple images are selected, the same types of layering work will apply to all of them.

 Another great feature with layers is the ability to save them as a custom preset.
 This will duplicate these same effects to other images whenever it’s selected.
 Define the look as a custom preset with Cmd+S or Ctrl+S on Windows.
-Include them all or leave out adjustments that are likely to be unique for each image.
+Include them all or leave out adjustments that need to be unique for each image like retouching with the spot heal tool.